 In most parts of this country there simply aren’t enough neurologists.
 Twenty states have, in fact, been identified as neurology deserts, according to data presented this year (2017) at the Alzheimer’s Association International Conference.

 Jaime M. Hatcher-Martin, MD, PhD, a neurologist in Atlanta, says that out of the 159 counties in Georgia, there are only 37 that have a neurologist.
-Of those neurologists, only four, including herself, are movement disorders specialists.
+Of those counties, only four have movement disorders specialists.
 She says that many of her patients live hours away, and that is a big problem, especially for those with cognitive impairment and mobility issues.

 Seeing this issue, she has created a virtual tele-movement clinic, allowing her to see patients with movement disorders like Parkinson and Huntington diseases via her computer one morning a week.
 This arrangement offers more than just convenience.
 “You get to see the patients at home.
 You get to see why they are falling—maybe there are papers all over the floor, or a cat weaving in and out of their feet,” she says.
 “Not only do you learn more about the environment they live in, the patient is also more comfortable being in their own environment.”